 The Delta Farmland & Wildlife Trust relies on additional funding to deliver the full extent of our stewardship programs.
-We would like to recognize the agencies who provided funding to our Stewardship Programs for 2013.
+We would like to recognize the agencies that provided funding to our Stewardship Programs for 2015.

 Delta Agricultural Society

 Vancouver Foundation

 Ducks Unlimited Canada

 BC Waterfowl Society

 Habitat Conservation Trust Foundation

-Wildlife Habitat Canada

-Environment Canada
+Environment and Climate Change Canada

 Corporation of Delta

 City of Richmond